rychrr/disease_prediction/README.md

 ## Credits

 - The ML models and data used in this project are sourced from [Kaggle](https://www.kaggle.com/datasets/kaushil268/disease-prediction-using-machine-learning).

-- This project was developed by Olutomiwa.
+- This project was developed by [Ejike Ozonkwo](https://github.com/rychrr).

 ## License